mow09/simple-gif-maker/README.md

 1. `git clone https://github.com/mow09/simple-gif-maker/`
 2. `cd simple-gif-maker`
 3. `pip install -r requirements.txt`
-4. `python gif_maker.py` takes all the \*.png files from the folder pics sorts them by name and creates a gif
+4. `python gif_maker.py` takes all the \*.png files from the folder pics sorts their by name and creates a gif

 ## TODO:
 - [ ] Interface to modify directory